justindecunha/alpha-beta-chess-engine/README.md

 ### User Interface

-The GUI was built using JavaFX, and follows a typical MVC design pattern.
+The UI was made using JavaFX, and follows a typical MVC design pattern.
 The GUI interacts with a controller, which then modifies the engine's internal board representation.

-### Board Representation

-The board is internally represented as a single length 64 array of piece squares.
-In the future, this will be changed to a magic bit-board representation in order to improve the engine's efficiency.

-### Board Evaluation

-The engine assigns a score to a particular board state using two simple heuristics:

-##### Piece Score

-Each piece is worth a pre-defined value:

-Pawn: 100

-Knight: 320

-Bishop: 330

-Rook: 500

-Queen: 900

-King: 20,000

-##### Position Score

-A positional score is assigned to each piece.
-In general, pawns are encouraged to advance forward, knights & bishops closer to the center are better, and the king should be tucked away in a corner early game, and closer to the center late game.
-The actual values used can be found in engine.ai.Evalulator.

 ### AI

+##### Base

-The heart of the AI is a tweaked minimax algorithm with alpha-beta pruning.
-Improvements have been incrementally been added over time to improve the efficiency.
+The heart of the AI is an alpha-beta algorithm variant called [negamax](https://en.wikipedia.org/wiki/Negamax), which relies upon the zero-sum property of a two player game, such as chess.

+##### Move Ordering Heuristics

+The alpha-beta algorithm greatly benefits from finding strong moves earlier in its search.
+By finding strong moves earlier, the search will prune unnecessary branches more aggressively, vastly reducing the size of the search tree, and hence greatly improving search speeds.
+For this reason, its worth using some sort of heuristic to ensure strong moves get searched first.

+The moves are sorted based on a direct static evaluation function, which is used to estimate which moves are strongest based on piece positions and values.
+This move sorting improved search speeds of the algorithm by over 200%.

-##### Transposition Table
+##### Transposition Tables

-As a particular board state can be reached through a variety of different move sequences, the minimax algorithm for chess repeatedly reevaluates scores for board states it has already seen.
+Because a particular board state can be reached through a variety of different move sequences, the search algorithm must repeatedly re-evaluate boards it has already seen, many many times.
 This can be optimized via dynamic programming.
-A hash is computed for each board state the algorithm evaluates, which is stored in the transposition table, along with the score said board state ended up receiving.
-This significantly reduces the computational load of the minimax algorithm, as it is no longer forced to recompute values to boards it has already seen.

-##### Move Ordering

-The alpha-beta enhancement to the minimax algorithm greatly benefits from finding stronger moves earlier in its search.
-By finding strong moves early, the search will prune unnecessary branches more aggressively, greatly improving search times.
-For this reason, its worth using some sort of heuristic to
+A transposition table is stored in RAM to quickly store and retrieve board evaluation results.
+Not only did this technique increase search speed by >500%, but it also directly improves engine strength, as it allows low-depth tree nodes to utilize more accurate information computed by high-depth tree nodes, that have already been stored inside the table.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENCE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements

-The majority of techniques utilized in this chess engine were discovered on the [chess programming wiki](https://www.chessprogramming.org/Main_Page).
+The majority of techniques utilized in this chess engine were discovered on the [chess programming wiki](https://chessprogramming.wikispaces.com/).

 Piece graphics were taken from the PyChess repository, which can be found [here](https://github.com/pychess/pychess/tree/master/pieces).